codingchili/chili-core/README.md

 git clone https://github.com/codingchili/chili-core.git
 ```

-The webserver requires dependencies in **src/main/resources/webroot** run the following in that directory,
+The webserver requires dependencies in **website/** run the following in that directory,
 ```
 bower install
 ```

-Create a standalone JAR in the project root (also runs the tests)
+Create a JAR in the project root (also runs the tests)
 ```
 mvn package
 ```
 If the tests do not pass, either fix them yourself or checkout the (if exists) stable branch.
 The prepackaged jar file in the repository may also be used for testing out the project.
+If you wish to create a fatjar with the resources bundled move **resources/** and **website/** to **src/main/resources**.

 If you do not have a local **MongoDB server** running on the default port, localhost:27017 install latest build of MongoDB from [Website](https://www.mongodb.com/).